Please note that Tapas no longer supports Internet Explorer.

 I was lost in thought when I suddenly saw her coming out of the library.

-She looked at me and asked in hand signs what I was doing there while tilting her head to see behind my back.
+What are you doing here? while tilting her head to see behind my back.

-She looked at me and signed that she listens to loud music there.
+She looked at me and signed,

 “Don’t joke,” I said with a smile.

-Then she stopped and signed, “Who started it?”
+Then she stopped and made signs saying,

 That’s when I realized how stupid my question was.

 She started walking again, and I turned my face, scratching my cheek with one finger.
 In reality, I just wanted to talk to her, but I didn’t know what to say, so I ended up saying whatever came to my mind.
+The silence between our footsteps felt heavy with my own clumsiness.

 After a while, she stopped at a road crossing where another street connected.
 Then she turned toward me and pointed in that direction.